 The Outremer 51 was developed from the 49, of which more than 20 were built.
 The new styling includes axe bows to keep the bouyancy high up front and a refresh of the profile and interior.
 She’s a very pretty cat, sleeker than some of her competitors like the Marsaudon Composites TS5 which has a more ´muscly´look.

 Designed by the Christophe Barreau and Frederic Neuman, this boat is the most popular model in the Outremer range.
 It’s a great performing cruising cat with daggerboards for upwind performance.
 There is an option for a rotating carbon rig like the sportier 5X – but many owners just opt for the static rig.

 One of the signature features of the design are the huge trampolines and large freeboard that sets the superstructure further back and helps to centre the weight.
 This helps to give the 51 her smooth, comfortable ride which is something that the French manufacturer prioritises over living space.
-She’s a star performer downwind offshore with all that bouyancy in the hulls: she really cuts through the water, a real sailing boat.
+She’s a star performer downwind offshore with all that bouyancy in the hulls: she cuts through the water, a real sailing boat.

 Read Seth Hynes’ Outremer 51 Owner’s Review for some interesting insights on this blue water catamaran.

 - Fast with a comfortable ride.
 If you want to get from A to B safely at Speed, the Outremer 51 has to be on your shopping list.
 An average of 9-10 knots should be your target on long passages and you will see speeds well in excess of that

 - These boats are very popular on the second hand market and hold their value.

 - Those bucket seats and tillers – a must have option for any Outremer owner!